 This course is designed to acquaint students with the discipline of ecology.
 It helps students relate living organisms to the influences and pressures of their environment.
 Theoretical concepts and practical field experience are given approximately equal emphasis.
-Students must register for a lecture and laboratory section.
+This course contains both a lecture and lab component.

-Prerequisite(s): Choose any one of the following; BIO 110, BIO 112, BIO 113, BIO 114, BIO 115, BIO 204, CHEM 108, CHEM 109, CHEM 204, CHEM 207, GSC 100, PHYS 104, PHYS 105, or PHYS 115.
+Prerequisite(s): Choose any one of the following; BIO 110, BIO 112, BIO 113, BIO 114, BIO 115, BIO 204, CHEM 108, GSC 100 or permission of the instructr.